 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 Dysania is a condition marked by difficulties getting out of bed in the morning.
-Which sounds humorous at first and is often joked about in a light heart way but it is a very real problem.
+This sounds humorous at first and is often joked about in a light heart way but it is a very real problem.
 It is often confused with clinomania, which is an excessive desire to stay in bed.
-These are real problems which affect individuals around the world and are not just symptoms of sleep apnea, depression, or other health conditions, but are illnesses in their own right.
+These are real problems that affect individuals around the world and are not just symptoms of sleep apnea, depression, or other health conditions but are illnesses in their own right.

 Many people have trouble getting out of bed, particularly on a Monday morning after a long weekend or on days when the temperature is particularly cold and the bed feels especially comfortable.
 But does that mean that they suffer from dysania?

 For true patients of this disease, which is not formally recognized by mental health or medical professionals, dysania is more than a once-in-awhile situation.